 Let's take an example to illustrate how it works.
-Let's assume the shares of a company are currently trading on your local stock exchange at $35 and you believe they would be a value investment if the price falls another $5 or so.
+We'll assume that the shares of a listed company are currently trading on your local stock exchange at $35 and you believe they would be a value investment if the price falls another $5 or so.

-Another reason could be, that you're an investor who looks at the fundamentals of the company.
-You've noticed that the Price/Earnings Ratio is lower and have concluded that $30 is a good price to buy.
+Another reason might be that you're an investor who has analyzed the fundamentals of the company, Warren Buffett style.
+You may have noticed for example, that the Price/Earnings Ratio is at an attractive level and so have concluded that $30 is a good price to buy.

-Or you just be an investor who likes using options to buy stocks to hold for the long term and would like to get a better deal on purchase price.
+Or you just be an investor who likes using options to buy stocks to hold for the long term in order to collect dividends and eventually realize a capital gain.
+But you would like to get a better deal on purchase price.
 You like using options to buy stock as part of your investment strategy.

 Shares in a company are trading at $35 today and you're prepared to buy them if and when the price reaches $30.
 You would need sufficient funds in your broker account to purchase the stock at the $30 price tag in order to utilize this strategy.